paolodelia99/computational-linear-algebra-js/README.md

 - Matrix
     - [ ] Precision
     - [ ] matrix validity method (check if the input matrix is valid)
+    - [ ] check if the matrix is upper triangular, lower triangular, symmetric, positive definite, orthogonal
     - [ ] rank of the matrix
     - [ ] determinant without LU
     - [ ] determinant of the inverse